wangwooseok96/steam-analysis/README.md

 - Player ownership
 - Review score

-👉 Result: Weak correlations → pricing does not strongly determine success
+👉 Result: Price shows only a weak relationship with estimated player ownership in this sample

 ### 3. Genre vs Player Base
 (Boxplot, log scale)